Creative-Computing-Fall-2015/Second-Class/README.md

 - where do all the files go?
 - HTML
 	- document type
-CSS
+- CSS
-Document
+- Document
-what is the dom?
+	- what is the dom?
-html describes the dom somewhat like a blueprint the browser renders the dom: builds the structure of the house the css styles the house: paint, furniture, interior design finally, but not for today, javascript can re-model the home. width / height
+	- html describes the dom somewhat like a blueprint
+	- the browser renders the dom: builds the structure of the house
+	- the css styles the house: paint, furniture, interior design
+	- finally, but not for today, javascript can re-model the home.
+- width / height
-0,0 (origin)
+- 0,0 (origin)
-x,y
+- x,y
-as an artist width is defined by size of window which i set by the viewer. this is REALLY different from print!!!!
+- as an artist width is defined by size of window which i set by the viewer. this is REALLY different from print!!!!

-today we will focus on HTML and CSS
+# HTML
-HTML is pretty simple.
+- HTML is pretty simple.
 I find it’s always better to keep your HTML to a minimum and put the heavy lifting in the CSS and Javascript.
 Today we’ll try and cover some basic tags and syntax.
-CSS is INCREDIBLY powerful!
-However, the most important thing is the syntax and being able to look up features of CSS because there is way too much to cover in class
+- CSS is INCREDIBLY powerful!
+However, the most important thing is the syntax and being able to look up features of CSS because there is way too much to cover in class.
+We won't be looking at CSS today, but stay tuned!

-HTML (for display only)
-What is a tag?
+HTML - What is a tag?

 start tag

 attribute

-name
-value
+name, value

 contents

 end tag

 head
-including files
+	- including files
-load order
-head HTML elements
+	- head HTML elements
-title
+	- title
-script
+	- script (not today)
-link
+	- link (not today)
-meta
+	- meta
-meta-tags
 body
-html elements
+	- html elements
-basic text
+	- basic text
-p
+		- p
-h1/h2/h3
+		- h1/h2/h3
-lists
+	- lists
-ul
-li
+		- ul, li
-div
+	- div
-the inline elements
-span
+	- span
-a
+	- a
-img
+	- img
-pre
+	- pre
-Classes
-what is a class why dod we need them?!
-IDs
-CSS
-selectors
-chained selectors
-text
-border
-hover (pseudo class)
-animation (just for fun!)

-folder structures
+folder structures and relative paths

-Human Programming Exercise
+# Human Programming Exercise

 Materials: 1 Pencil.
 1 Piece of 11x17 White Paper

 Write a set of instructions that anyone can follow to create a prescribed visual output.

 Example: Sol Lewitt

 Wall Drawing #797: The first drafter has a black marker and makes an irregular horizontal line near the top of the wall.
 Then the second drafter tries to copy it (without touching it) using a red marker.
 The third drafter does the same, using a yellow marker.
 The fourth drafter does the same using a blue marker.
 Then the second drafter followed by the third and fourth copies the last line drawn until the bottom of the wall is reached, 1995

 "Wall Drawing #797” - Blanton Museum of Art - https://www.youtube.com/watch?v=Gc-c-pYGCrw

 # Single Serving Sites